Best GPS trackers for kids tried and tested

 Although it's not specifically designed to be a GPS tracker, the Apple Watch has some easy-to-use tracking features.
 It's more suited to older children due to the other features and settings that can be accessed, although you can use Apple's Family Setup feature to remotely control the device for someone else.

 Our reviewer, Mother&Baby's Rebecca, found this watch to be ideal for her older son.
-"While it needs to be paired with an iPhone for full capability, it can easily be used as a GPS tracker and allows him to track his activity/steps, etc, without having access to social media or any of the elements of a smartphone."
+"While it needs to be paired with an iPhone for full capability, it can easily be used as a GPS tracker and allows him to track his activity/steps, etc, without having access to social media or any other features of a smartphone."
 By simply having the Apple Watch app on your phone, you can easily and accurately use 'Find my Watch' to locate it and the child.

-If being able to call or send messages is needed, the Apple Watch SE (2023) GPS + Cellular might be a better option, but this will require a monthly charge.
+If you need to call or send messages, the Apple Watch SE (2023) GPS + Cellular might be a better option, but this will require a monthly charge.

-Of course, Apple products aren't renowned for their long battery life, and the Apple Watch SE is no exception, "I had to charge this every other night but as long as you get into the routine of charging it, you shouldn't find it dies when your child is out and about", says our tester, Rebecca.
+Of course, Apple products aren't renowned for their long battery life, and the Apple Watch SE is no exception.
+"I had to charge this every other night but as long as you get into the routine of charging it, you shouldn't find it dies when your child is out and about", said our tester, Rebecca.

 Rebecca tested it on her 10-year-old and felt that the 40mm watch and S/M strap are fine for an older child, though it would be quite large on a younger child's wrist.